ntjennings1/seeds/python/examples/7alikes/README.md

-# Listing
+# Alikes

-This fifth example will create a list of integers.
+This seventh example will organize similar list elements into smaller groups.

 ## Usage